nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. `getTagName` returns the _Tag Name_.
 2. `containsAssociatedRecipeNames` checks for the existence of a particular _Recipe Name_ within a _Tag_.
 3. `addAssociatedRecipeName` adds a _Recipe Name_ to the `ArrayList<String>` containing all such names.
-4. 'removeAssociatedRecipeName' removes a _Recipe Name_ from the `ArrayList<String` containing all such names.
+4. `removeAssociatedRecipeName` removes a _Recipe Name_ from the `ArrayList<String` containing all such names.

 ## Product scope
 ### Target user profile

-* Nus Students who stay in a Hall
+* NUS Students who stay in a Hall
 * Cooks on a regular basis
 * Has Ingredients for cooking readily available
 * Is familiar with a command line interface